 (you can be a member of just this organization only or pay for NATA membership which includes this fee)

 Great Lakes Athletic Trainers' Association

 GLATA (Great Lakes Athletic Trainers' Association) strives to enhance the quality of health care for the physically active, promote the athletic trainer and advance the profession of athletic training through education and research in the prevention, evaluation, management and rehabilitation of injuries.
-In 1950, NATA (National Athletic Trainers' Association) and District 4, the GLATA, was established.
-GLATA represents District 4 of the National Athletic Trainers' Association (NATA).
-As part of the federation of the 10 NATA districts, GLATA integrated with the national association, but operate independently with their own board and agenda.
-However, membership dues for District 4 are paid along with your NATA dues.
+In 1950, NATA (National Athletic Trainers' Association) and District 4, GLATA, was established.
+GLATA represents District 4 and (as of 2021) District 11 of the National Athletic Trainers' Association (NATA).
+District 4 is comprised of Indiana, Michigan and Ohio while District 11 is comprised of Illinois, Minnesota and Wisconsin.
+As part of the federation of the 11 NATA districts, GLATA integrated with the national association, but operate independently with its own board and agenda.
+However, membership dues for District 4 and 11 are paid along with your NATA dues.